AK6DN/rx02_emulator/README.md

 Testing to date has been performed as an RX02/RX211 interface combo in a UNIBUS PDP-11/44, and in a PDP-8m with an RX8E/RX28 interface so RX01/RX8E and RX02/RX28 configurations can be tested.
 I do not have access to RX11, RXV11, or RXV21 boards for testing.

 The MicroSD card in the emulator is a FAT32 formatted filesystem, and it can be inserted (offline) into a WindowsPC to copy files to/from the device.
 By default, the files 'RX0.DSK' and 'RX1.DSK' are mapped to drive 0 and 1 on initialization.

+Detection of single density media (SD; 256,256 bytes total) and double density media (DD; 512,512 bytes total) is done thru two differrent mechanisms.
+Files with the extension .RX1 will be forced to be SD, and resized appropriately (zero padded at the end, and truncated to size if required).
+Similarly files with the extension .RX2 will be forced to DD, and resized if necessary.
+Files with any other extension (ie, like .DSK) will be detected as SD if they are EXACTLY 256,256 bytes in size; and detected as DD if they are EXACTLY 512,512 bytes in size.
+Files that are other sizes will NOT be capable of being mounted until they are resized appropriately (the E and F commands can do this).

 The emulator interfaces thru a simple ASCII terminal command line via the USB port on the Arduino device.
 After booting, typing:  H<cr>  types out the available commands.
 Here is a sample interaction showing the use of the H, L, S and 0 commands, and the debug level 1 log of what happens when 'b dy0' is typed on the attached PDP-11/44 console terminal.